 Following a brief preview in Naples, 'Lemon' has now made its way onto the setlist at the expense of 'Ultra Violet'.

 "That's what it's all about, you know – shoes and hats," says MacPhisto, raving about show business again.
 "I think the finest wearer of a hat must be the Queen Mum.
 What do you think happened on Channel Seven when they reported the old dear not with us any more?!"
 (The Australian media had mistakenly announced the Queen Mother's death after a mix-up involving a news rehearsal.)
 MacPhisto says she's a personal friend of his and he tries to keep in touch.
 When he phones and asks for the Queen Mother, a woman with a strangely familiar accent tells him: "I'm sorry, darling, you must have the wrong number!"
 The crowd laugh and cheer, immediately recognising her as the legendary Aussie entertainer Dame Edna Everage – at last someone who can rival MacPhisto in the glamour stakes.
 "Dame Edna!
 Oh, I've found Australian royalty!" exclaims MacPhisto.
 He introduces himself and says he was hoping for news on the Queen Mother's health, as he's "terribly worried about the old girl".
 "Are you the popular singer?" asks Dame Edna.
-"Yes..." he replies, as if that should be obvious.
-She laughs heartily: "I can't believe this, Mr MacPhisto, because it's a spooky coincidence – I'm having 'lemon' meringue pie!"
+"Um, yes..." he replies, somewhat perplexed.
+She laughs heartily: "I can't believe this, Mr MacPhisto, because it's a spooky coincidence – I'm having 'lemon' meringue pie at this moment!"
 Everyone cracks up, and MacPhisto admits to being taken aback.
 "It's lovely to hear you – I'm a big fan!"
 Dame Edna tells him.
 It's clearly mutual; MacPhisto wonders if she might be in line for promotion should anything happen to the Queen Mum.
 Dame Edna confirms that the Queen thinks of her as a second mother, and she'd be more than willing to step in – "The only trouble is, if you're too close to the Royal Family, you can get photographed from some very awkward angles!"
 She calls him a naughty boy for getting hold of her "secret number", but he butters her up by telling her he'd like to sing her a song.
 It's an impassioned rendition of 'God Save The Queen' with the alternative lyrics "God save our Dame!"
 As Lemon begins, Dame Edna quickly manages to plug her upcoming shows in town, promising she'll phone him from the stage too.
 MacPhisto replies: "I'll be waiting!"